 How long do you have to be separated in New Jersey before you can file for divorce?

 A no-fault divorce in New Jersey requires parties to have been separated for 18 months prior to filing.
 If the divorce is fault-based, there is no separation requirement in order to file.

 Does New Jersey grant divorces based on marital fault?

 Yes, as shown above, adultery, desertion, habitual drunkenness or drug habituation, imprisonment, and deviant sexual behavior are all grounds for fault divorce.

-Can I get alimony or will I have to provide maintenance to my spouse?
+Can I get alimony or will I have to provide maintenance to my spouse in NJ?